This post may contain affiliate links which earns us a small commission. To learn more visit our disclosure page.

 Work Environment & Job Opportunities

 If you’re working as as home health nurse or public health nurse, you would need to travel to patients homes and community centers among others.
 Hospital nurses would often work during weekends, on holidays and during nights, as hospitals and nursing facilities provide patient care round the clock.
+Long shifts and standing all day on their feet as they do their rounds is part of their duties.
 Occupational health nurses usually work standard business hours.

 Registered nurses employment growth rate is looking quite good.
 According to the Wall Street Journal, nurses are in demand again in 2016 due to a retirement wave and regional shortages.
 This is good news since the shortage is driving up salaries and sign-on bonuses.
 So good news for recent graduates.